hot-meal/javascript-best-practices/README.md

 ### Use searchable names

 We read more code than we write.
-So it's important that the code we write is easily readable and searchable.
+So it's important that the code we write is easily searchable.

 **Bad:**